 - 5 ounces semi-sweet chocolate, like Bakers or Ghirardelli brands

-- Melt the chocolate in medium microwave-safe bowl, stirring every 15 seconds.
+- Make the chocolate topping: Melt the chocolate in medium microwave-safe bowl, stirring every 15 seconds.
 Or use a double boiler.
 Pour the chocolate over the peanut butter filling and evenly spread.
 Chill the bars in the refrigerator for at least an hour or until the chocolate topping has set.
 Remove bark from the baking pan using the parchment paper and cut into uneven pieces (or use your hands to break it up).